Error-331/code_tests/docs/bible/links.md

 Marvelous Mercy - July 28 (The mercy of God can't be contained, controlled, or capped; If we want to grow in faith, we must actively stretch in practical love; If we give ourselves to transforming in mercy, our character strengthens as we use the muscle of compassion and forgiveness);

+Armed With Strength - July 30 (Trust God with your life and follow him in obedience, and his power will not fail you; Thank you for thinking of me still and loving me to life);

 ## Misc

 Христос и Крест (Франко);